dwyl/phoenix-ecto-encryption-example/README.md

 ### 3. Define The 6 Functions

-We need 6 functions for encrypting, decrypting, hashing and verifying the data:
+We need 6 functions for encrypting, decrypting, hashing and verifying the data we will be storing:

 1. **Encrypt** - to encrypt any personal data we want to store in the database.
 2. **Decrypt** - decrypt any data that needs to be viewed.
 3. **Get Key** - get the _latest_ encryption/decryption key